Free 24/7 Nurse Advice Line: 844-GET-CHOC.

 • RSV patients are assigned a care coordinator who will help obtain insurance authorizations, schedule appointments, send reminders and follow-up with you regarding your child’s health.

 • Your child we be examined by a specialized nurse practitioner at every appointment.
-The clinical nurse will then administer the injection and provide education regarding aftercare.
+The medical assistant will then administer the injection and provide education regarding aftercare.

 • The RSV prevention program is designed to complement the services of your child’s primary care physician and other specialists by providing supplementary care.